crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/why-i-love-999-nine-hours-nine-persons-nine-doors-so-1688146811/index.md

 ![](./1313401717743036996.png)

 When trapped in a do or die situation, how do you react?
 How do you change when faced with a situation that forces you to evolve, and pushes you to to your absolute limits?
 What do you do when the darkness of death is encroaching you, and all you have is just a glimmer of hope?
-This is what you are faced with this in* 999: Nine Hours, Nine Persons, Nine Doors,* and I found something that I never would have without it.
+This is what you are faced with this in *999: Nine Hours, Nine Persons, Nine Doors,* and I found something that I never would have without it.

 ***

+# Writing

 ![](./1313401717833481796.png) ![](./1313401717895772996.jpg)